troyGH/SocialHub/README.md

 2. Implement comment form to show up for profile.php** <br />
 3. Implement submitting comments to other people. <br />
 4. Implement Search for friends by name, must add search bar on navigation for all pages. <br />
+5. Edit friends.html tab to show list of all friends, and request tab shows a yes-no button & name of person when someone befriend you.<br />

-*Yu-Kai: working on the comments to show up
+*Yu-Kai: working on the comments to show up <br />
-**Troy
+**Troy <br />